wyntonfranklin/purdm-web-app/README.md

 Download this repo or use this link [here](https://github.com/wyntonfranklin/wfexpenses.git) You need to download Yii and add it to the repo you downloaded.
-You can access a copy of the yii version I used [here](https://wfspace.sfo2.digitaloceanspaces.com/yii.zip).
+You can access a copy of the Yii version I used [here](https://wfspace.sfo2.digitaloceanspaces.com/yii.zip).

 **Requirements**
 * Yii 1.1